-Are you an outdoors enthusiast looking for a great place to spend the weekend?
+Are you an outdoor enthusiast looking for a great place to spend the weekend?
 The answer is: Visit Cheddar Gorge, located in Somerset, UK.
 You might be asking yourself, Cheddar Gorge, what’s that and why should I go there?
-Well this is exactly what I’m going to tell you in this article.
+Well, this is exactly what I’m going to tell you in this article.

 Hiking at Cheddar Gorge

 Cheddar Gorge has a 3-mile walking trail called the Cheddar Gorge Cliff Top Walk.
 You can already imagine the sort of stunning views you should expect from walking up there.
 It is recommended that you start the trail at the Lookout Tower, but I did it the other way around.
 I started the walk at the Lion Rock instead because this way I could do part of the walk without having to pay.

 If you ever dreamt of rock climbing, you can do this at the Cheddar Gorge for about £22 per person.
 You will be briefed first, then you will have 7 different routes to climb on.
 You can do multiple routes, just be quick, as your session lasts for one and a half hours.
 You can, of course, purchase more time if needed.
 It wouldn’t be a great experience if you wouldn’t get a certificate of achievement at the end, to show all your friends and family what adventurous soul you are.